 “Our idea developed into this adventure by bike on an earlier backpacking trip.
 We didn’t want to have to rely on buses and trains any more", explains Daniel Mathias about his plan to become so free that they can stop and rest up anywhere and everywhere that takes their fancy.
-His partner Claudia Hildenbrandt and Daniel left Thuringia and their jobs behind to cycle the world and experience social and political backdrops through encounters with people, to gather knowledge and stories and find out what Pakistan, Iran, the USA, Chile and Thailand have in common.
+His partner Claudia Hildenbrandt and Daniel left Thuringia and their jobs behind to cycle the world and experience social and political backdrops through encounters with people, to gather knowledge and stories and find out what Pakistan, the USA, Chile and Thailand have in common.

-After a few initial difficulties at the airport in Iran, they made their way into the Elbrus Mountains, heading towards the Caspian Sea.
+Amongst other countries they made their way into the Elbrus Mountains, heading towards the Caspian Sea.
 From Turkmenistan and Uzbekistan, via Tajikistan, China, Pakistan, Laos, Thailand, the USA, Canada, the Atacama and the altiplano of Bolivia to northern Patagonia, Claudia and Daniel have had many adventures, which they also document on their blog.
 They are currently in Northern Patagonia.

 Boundless freedom and meeting interesting people are things that immediately come to mind when you think of a trip around the world.
 And their expectations of a journey around the world bore out as the couple travelled the Pamir Highway in Tajikistan, admired the breathtaking gorges of Kyrgyzstan, made friends in the USA, stayed in bamboo huts on the beach in Laos, watched whales making waves in the Pacific Ocean and observed grizzly bears at close range in Wyoming.
-However, the fact that a project like this does also come with difficulties became all too evident to them time and again.
-In Iran, although they got to know great people, their view of the role of women was hard to swallow.
-Long periods of heat while cycling on gravel and sand for miles on end, illnesses and heavy luggage not only tore at their nerves, but literally their material things too.

 TEN QUICK QUESTIONS TO MACHAON LIGHTS